JiriSlof/KnowledgeBase/MS Skype for Business.md

 > [!NOTE]
 > - *Skype for Business has only single type of server license.*
 > - *Everyone acessing Skype For Bussiness Server need to have a Standard CAL assigned.*
-> - *The Enterprise CAL and Plus CAL are additive CALs.
-Add one or both CALs based on the required functionality.*

 ![image](https://github.com/JiriSlof/KnowledgeBase/assets/168433423/03768e17-3170-47f3-bbf1-5e80045dec4b)